Arash-abraham/Oscar/README.md

 A powerful tool to generate a customizable keylogger payload for Windows.
 It captures keystrokes and sends them discreetly to your Telegram bot.

-> **Warning**: This tool is for educational purposes or authorized security testing only.
-Unauthorized keylogging is illegal and unethical.

 ---
 ## Features 🔥
 * **Python interface for configuration, C++ for efficient keylogging**: Uses Python for easy setup and C++ for optimal keylogging performance.